What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 According to the Fifth Carbon Budget (released in November 2015) which covers the necessary UK emissions reductions for the period 2023-2028, UK households must reduce their Co2 emissions by at least 3.7 metric tonnes by 2030.

-With this in mind, it’s quite clear that despite the proposals being scrapped, it will still be necessary to shift the property industry towards energy efficiency if the UK is to reach its goal of becoming a carbon-neutral country by 2050.
+With this in mind, it’s quite clear that the proposed upgrade of EPC regulations for landlords is a necessary step if the UK is to reach its goal of becoming a carbon-neutral country by 2050.

 How to Future-Proof Your Property

-So, how can you move with the times and adapt to what seems to be an inevitable shift towards energy efficiency in the property industry?
+So how can you move with the times and adapt to what seems to be the inevitable implementation of these new EPC regulations for landlords?

 Well, the good news is that there are many ways to improve a property’s energy efficiency, some of which are fairly straightforward.

-For investors just entering the rental market and looking to purchase a new-build or off-plan property, this generally won’t be an issue.
-Almost every such property will be required to meet the current minimum energy efficiency standard upon completion, and many are built with energy efficiency in mind.
+For investors just entering the rental market and looking to purchase a new-build or off-plan property, this generally won’t be an issue, as almost every such property will be required to meet the minimum energy efficiency standards upon completion.

 The important thing, if you’re new to the private rental sector, is to invest in a property that includes the latest energy-saving or smart-build technologies in order to reduce costs in the long run.